 In Texas, the proper handling of livestock is a long lasting tradition.
 If you own property in Fort Worth, TX, you might be in the market for a cattle fencing installation service.
 Ware Fencing offers cattle fence installation in Fort Worth and surrounding areas.
-If you have had a bad experience with fence installation in the past, your contractor likely made one of the 5 primary cattle fencing mistakes.
+If you have had a bad experience with fence installation in the past, your contractor likely made one of these five primary cattle fencing mistakes.
 These mess ups are:

 Lack of Post Spacing